core-java-samples/pagination-pageable-sample/README.md

 ## Structure

-The entire project intentionally fits in a single file — so the pattern is visible in full, without unnecessary noise:
+The entire project intentionally fits in a single file — so the mechanics are visible in full, without unnecessary noise:

 ```
 PaginationPageable.java